MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 - **Hybrid mode**.
 In this mode, the network can map users, groups, and content to their counterparts in AAD and Office 365, but that is not required.
 The network may be in the process of meeting all requirements for Native Mode, but the admin hasn't committed the network to Native Mode.

-When you decide to enter your Yammer network in Native Mode, the Microsoft 365 Alignment Tool (“Tool”) automates the process and guides you through the steps to get there.
+When you align your Yammer network in Native Mode, the Microsoft 365 Alignment Tool (“Tool”) automates the process and guides you through the steps to get there.
 The Tool prepares your network for Native Mode by:

 - Restricting what can happen in your network to only things that can be associated with Office 365 and Azure Active Directory